goldenson/maximeorefice/_posts/2020-03-01-interviewing.markdown

 ---
 layout: post
 title: "🎙 Interviewing"
-date: 2020-04-05
+date: 2020-03-01
 ---

-Some thoughts about how companies run interview to hire top talents.
+Some thoughts about how companies run interviews to hire top talents.

 ## Make a good first impression